 Legal Consequences: Arrest, juvenile detention, probation, or even adult incarceration.

-Psychological Impact: Guilt, shame, and trauma from the criminal activity and its consequences.
+Psychological Impact: Guilt, shame, and trauma from criminal activity and its consequences.

 Educational Setbacks: Expulsion, suspension, or difficulty accessing quality education.

-Social Stigmatization: Alienation from peers and community, making reintegration challenging.
+Social Stigmatisation: Alienation from peers and community, making reintegration challenging.

 Future Opportunities: Limited job prospects and potential obstacles to securing housing and financial stability.